Divineife/Disaster-Tweet-Classification/README.md

-This Project is my attempt at the Kaggle Natural Language Processing with Disaster Tweets Compeetition.
+This Project is my attempt at the Kaggle Natural Language Processing with Disaster Tweets competition.
+Please see notebook for more details